 AHN’s Center for Brachial Plexus Injuries is home to some of the country’s leading upper extremity surgeons.
 We performed the region’s first nerve transfer procedure to repair severe nerve damage.
 A patient with no movement in her elbow and shoulder was able to return to her favorite pastime of painting after undergoing this procedure.

 Nerve damage in the brachial plexus affects the communication between the nerves and the brain.
 Our hand surgeons perform sophisticated procedures to reestablish the brain-nerve connection.

 Your care may include:

-Hand surgery is often the first step in your care journey.
-Additional treatments, such as physical therapy, help you prevent joint stiffness and build strength as you recover.
+d surgery is often the first step in your care journey.
+Additional treatments, such as occupational therapy, help you prevent joint stiffness and build strength as you recover.
 Our team includes certified hand therapists who deliver focused care to help you achieve exceptional results.
 Find out more about orthopaedic physical therapy.